pcerejeira/Portfolio/data-analysis/project3/README.md

 These findings could be instrumental in diagnosing potential issues with the generator system, understanding their impact on vehicle performance, and implementing proactive measures to address such variations.

-I invite you to explore one presentation example, review the analysis, and draw your own conclusions.
+I invite you to explore one presentation example ([Presentation](./final_presentation_example.pptx), review the analysis, and draw your own conclusions.
 Please keep in mind that the data used in this example was generated for illustrative purposes and does not represent a real client use case.

 Please do not hesitate to reach out for further discussions or to delve deeper into the details of this project.